 A little further away, come to the entrance of the Grottes du Cerdon along a footpath through the undergrowth.
 You'll then be walking underground for about an hour, following an ancient river up to where it emerges in the middle of a cliff.
 From here you can admire a panoramic view of the vineyard!

-The activities at the Grottes du Cerdon
+The Grottes du Cerdon

 Cheers!